 “The basement and first story will be constructed of Indiana limestone, the remainder of brick, with limestone trimmings.
 A picturesque effect is obtained by grouping the bays on the Charlesgate East front in pairs, and surmounting each pair with gables of brick work in the Queen Anne style, and by relieving these features against a high roof of green slate.
-The Beacon-Street front repeats the motif of the Park front in the form of gables.
+The Beacon-Street front repeats the motif of the Park front in the form of the gables.
 The building is to be of slow-burning construction.
-All of the main portions from basement to second story are of brick. … The main entrance halls and corridors will be built of fireproof materials, and the staircases will be built of marble on the entrance and basement floors.
+All of the main partitions from basement to second story are of brick. … The main entrance halls and corridors will be built of fireproof materials, and the staircases will be built of marble on the entrance and basement floors.
 There will be four electric elevators, and the building will be lighted by electricity throughout.
 The ground plan of the ‘Charlesgate’ lot is peculiar in having a large open area in the rear for sun and air.
-Of some 14,000 in the plot almost 6,000, or over a third, is to be left open and laid out in grass-plots and flower beds; while the building being of an L-shape, following the lines of the two streets, has practically no point of depth of more than two rooms, and every rear room is allowed almost unlimited sunshine.”
+Of some 14,000 square feet in the plot about 6,000, or over a third, is to be left open and laid out in grass-plots and flower-beds; while the building being of an L-shape, following the lines of the two streets, has practically at no point a depth of more than two rooms, and every rear room is allowed almost unlimited sunshine.”

 The February 22, 1891, Boston Herald article noted that “another attractive feature of the construction is an ample dining hall for the exclusive use of the occupants of the building.
 This dining hall is not, as is common with almost all of our hotels and apartment buildings with restaurants, placed at the rear of the building, but will look out to the westward, through a series of broad windows, directly upon the ‘Fens,’ and, running through the southern wing, it will face easterly on the sunny area in the rear.”